wp-plugins/toolbar-removal-completely-disable/readme.txt

 1. Compatible with: WordPress, bbPress, Buddypress.
 1. Unified Coding to run with WordPress 3.1+ to 3.6+ or later.
 1. Ready to Single and Network Multisite Environment.
-1. All in One Disabler 28px, Bump CB, Node, Shaddow, Pointer, Profile, Code.
+1. All in One Disabler 28px, Bump CB, Node, Shadow, Pointer, Profile, Code.
 1. The configuration of this plugin is Automattic!
 1. Compatible with Shared, Dedicated, Cloud and VPS Hosting.
 1. Run on Hosting with high and low resources.